thosgood/this-weeks-finds/markdown/51-100/week098.md

 Let me just summarize the basic idea, resisting the temptation to become insanely technical.

-A while ago Rovelli and Smolin introduced Penrose\'s notion of \"spin network\" into the loop representation of quantum gravity.
-I described spin networks pretty carefully in \"[week43](week43.html)\", but here let me just say that they are graphs embedded in space with edges labelled by spins j = 0, 1/2, 1, 3/2, and so on, just as in the quantum mechanics of angular momentum, and with vertices labelled by
-\"intertwining operators\", which are other gadgets that come up in the study of angular momentum.
+A while ago Rovelli and Smolin introduced Penrose's notion of "spin network" into the loop representation of quantum gravity.
+I described spin networks pretty carefully in "[week43](week43.html)", but here let me just say that they are graphs embedded in space with edges labelled by spins j = 0, 1/2, 1, 3/2, and so on, just as in the quantum mechanics of angular momentum, and with vertices labelled by "intertwining operators", which are other gadgets that come up in the study of angular momentum.
 In the loop representation these spin networks form a basis of states.
-Geometrical observables like the area of surfaces and the volumes of regions have been quantized and their matrix elements computed in the spin network basis, giving us a nice picture of \"quantum 3-geometries\", that is, the possible geometries of space in the context of quantum gravity.
+Geometrical observables like the area of surfaces and the volumes of regions have been quantized and their matrix elements computed in the spin network basis, giving us a nice picture of "quantum 3-geometries", that is, the possible geometries of space in the context of quantum gravity.
 In this picture, the edges of spin networks play the role of quantized flux tubes of area, much as the magnetic field comes in quantized flux tubes in a type II